MicrosoftDocs/bingmaps-docs/BingMaps/articles/accessing-the-bing-maps-rest-services-using-php.md

 1. In the United States, you can leave out the postal code (zip code) if it is unknown.

-2. In any of the supported countries, you can replace an address value (adminDistrict, postalCode, locality, or addressLine) with a dash (“-“) character if it is unknown.
+2. In any of the supported countries/regions, you can replace an address value (adminDistrict, postalCode, locality, or addressLine) with a dash (“-“) character if it is unknown.

  Assuming you are using the PHP starter code we included as Listing 1 and have collected a Bing Maps key and address information from the user, you could use the following code to call the Locations API and geocode an address in the United States: